These broccoli and cheese pinwheels are so simple to make for a filling, delicious lunch or dinner the whole family can enjoy!

 • Preheat the oven to 400 degrees F (204 degrees C).

-• Finely chop the broccoli and set it aside.
+• Finely chop the broccoli with a pair of kitchen scissors or a knife and set it aside.

 • Unroll a sheet of puff pastry dough on a lightly floured surface.
 Make sure the dough has been thawed for a few minutes, but not too soft so that it isn't too difficult to work with.